Emergence of transient reverse fingers during radial displacement of a shear-thickening fluid: Conclusions

 Dense aqueous granular cornstarch (CS) suspensions display shear-thinning and shear-thickening flows when externally applied shear stresses and particle concentrations are varied appropriately~\cite{peters2016direct}.
 It is now well-known that hydrodynamic lubrication forces and the formation of anisotropic force chain networks govern the unique rheology of cornstarch suspensions~\cite{wagner2009shear,peters2016direct,doi:10.1073/pnas.2203795119,CST,Jamali}.
 The spatially anisotropic stresses arising from the formation of force chain networks~\cite{Majmudar2005, doi:10.1073/pnas.2203795119,Jamali} at large shear rates should influence the displacement efficiency~\cite{shokri} of a dense shear-thickening cornstarch suspension in a Hele-Shaw (HS) cell.
-In this work, we investigate miscible displacements of confined shear-thickening cornstarch (CS) suspensions (displaced fluid) when the shear rates imposed on the suspension are greater than the critical shear rate $\dot\gamma_c$ required for the onset of shear-thickening.
-Displacement of dense CS suspensions at large shear rates are achieved by systematically varying injection flow rate of the displacing inner fluid (water) and gap of the HS cell.
+In this work, we investigate miscible displacements of confined shear-thickening cornstarch (CS) suspensions (outer displaced fluid) when the shear rates imposed on the suspension are greater than the critical shear rate $\dot\gamma_c$ required for the onset of shear-thickening.
+Displacement of dense CS suspensions at large shear rates are achieved by systematically varying injection flow rate of the inner displacing fluid (water) and gap of the HS cell.
 We note that previous literature focussed exclusively on the propagation of the inner fluid front at the inner fluid-fluid interface~\cite{saffman1958penetration,Homsy,pinilla2021,ozturk2020flow,PALAK2021127405,PALAK2022100047,Linder2000Viscous,Zhang2021Structures}.
 Besides monitoring the generation of viscous fingers at the inner interface between water and the CS suspension, we report here an unexpected growth of transient reverse fingers at the outer interface between the CS suspension and air (outermost fluid) at sufficiently high injection flow rates.
 Our observation of an inverse relation between the number of reverse fingers at the outer interface and the rate of growth of the inner pattern establishes the presence of a strong correlation between the growth kinetics of the two interfaces.
-Our rheometric measurements of large positive values of the first normal stress difference in dense cornstarch suspensions at large applied shear rates ($\dot{\gamma} \geq \dot{\gamma}_c$) indicate inter-particle frictional interactions~\cite{normal,frictional} and the generation of shear-induced anisotropic force chain networks~\cite{Majmudar2005,doi:10.1073/pnas.2203795119,Jamali}.
-We believe that the anisotropic stress profiles that are generated in the highly-sheared CS suspension are responsible for the observed emergence of reverse fingers at the outer interface.
-We also note the enhanced formation of reverse fingers for low gap widths of the HS cell and high concentrations of the CS suspensions.
-Since our rheology experiments clearly demonstrate that normal stresses in the CS suspension increase with decreasing gap of the HS cell~\cite{doi:10.1122/1.3696875} and increasing suspension concentration~\cite{normal}, our results verify the important contribution of normal stresses in pattern formation during the displacement of viscoelastic suspensions in confined geometries.
-The magnitude of the normal stresses generated in viscoelastic fluids such as in emulsions~\cite{foamsn} and polymeric solutions~\cite{polym} are strongly dependent on their individual internal microstructures.
-In order to thoroughly investigate the relation between normal stresses, sample microstructures and morphologies of interfacial displacement patterns, it would be interesting to systematically perform displacement experiments with different materials and externally imposed shear profiles.
+Our rheometric measurements of large positive values of the first normal stress difference in dense cornstarch suspensions at large applied shear rates ($\dot{\gamma} \geq \dot{\gamma}_c$) indicate inter-particle frictional interactions~\cite{normal,frictional} and the generation of shear-induced anisotropic force chain networks~\cite{Majmudar2005,doi:10.1073/pnas.2203795119,Jamali}. {These intermittent force chain networks direct the transmission of stresses across the suspension during its displacement.
+We propose that the dilation of the confined CS suspension under shear and the surface tension-driven restoring force~\cite{brown2012role,maharjan} at the outer interface between the CS suspension and atmospheric air drives the formation of the observed reverse fingers.
+The reverse fingers start fading immediately after propagation of the dilation front.
+We note that the growth of the inner interfacial patterns and the reverse fingers are closely correlated and estimate a propagation velocity of 4.52 cm/s for the anisotropic stresses transmitted in the highly sheared dense cornstarch suspension.
+We also demonstrate that the stress propagation times are in agreement with a previous estimate~\cite{maharjan} and report an approximate range for the critical shear rate required to generate reverse fingers.}